wdi-atx-11/js-functions/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Functions are the building block of programs.
 They are the conceptual unit that will help you transition to thinking like a developer.
 To think like a developer, begin to think in small tasks that achieve progress one by one.
 Write a function that performs each of these tasks and make them work together to achieve the larger result.
+Once you've divided the task into functions, you can just ask the function to perform its task repeatedly with different inputs to get different desired outputs.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->